A Model for Attribute Based Role-Role Assignment (ARRA): Related work

+Among many prominent works done for ARBAC~\cite{Sandhu97,Sandhu99,Oh02,BiswasUni,uarbac}, ARBAC97~\cite{Sandhu97} and UARBAC~\cite{uarbac} present role-role assignment (RRA) as part of their model.
 In RRA97, a set of roles in the hierarchy called authority range is given to an admin role for decentralized administration.
-A user with admin role can perform operations like inserting an edge or creating a role, on roles in her authority range.
-To confirm autonomy RRA97 requires role range to be encapsulated~\cite{Sandhu97}.
+An authority range must be an encapsulated range~\cite{Sandhu97}.
+A user with admin role can perform operations like inserting an edge or creating a role in her authority range.

-UARBAC~\cite{uarbac} redefines RBAC model with class objects.
-It treats each entity in the RBAC system such as files, roles and users as objects.
+UARBAC redefines RBAC model with class objects.
 UARBAC's RRA deals with assigning/revoking role-role on the basis of admin user's authority over individual roles specified by \it{access modes}.
-Class permissions in UARBAC allows an admin user to conduct an operation over every object of a class.
+Class level permissions in UARBAC allows an admin user to conduct an operation over every object of a class.

-In both of these models, the policy for assigning a role to a role is based on a fixed set of properties of the entities such as admin role, admin user and regular roles, involved in assigning/revoking roles.
+In both of these models, the policy for assigning a role to a role is based on a fixed set of properties of the entities such as admin role, admin user and regular roles, involved in assignment process.

 Crampton et. al~\cite{crampton2002administrative} present models for RRA with administrative scopes.
 Admin scopes are plausible approach for role hierarchy operations in RBAC.
 However, admin scopes may not be intuitive to express as a role attribute.
 Many literature~\cite{kuhn2010adding,jin2012rabac,rajpoot2015attributes} present benefits of integrating attributes into an RBAC operational model.
 An operational model deals with making decisions on user's access request for objects.
 There are many works on operational aspects of ABAC~\cite{yuan2005attributed,jin2012unified,huNISTguide,servos2014hgabac}.
 In contrast, ARRA is an administrative model that uses attributes of RBAC entities for assigning/revoking roles.